Case Study · Anonymized profile

 FedRAMP authorization timelines remain in the 12-18mo range for a Moderate-baseline path with a sponsoring agency, per FedRAMP public guidance.

-The engagement opened as a Market Entry Sprint, six to ten weeks, scoped against the live DoD program-office opportunity and the immediate US-readable federal posture.
-The Sprint shipped the federal posture page, the US federal deck, the US-resident commercial contact, the LinkedIn rewrite for the DACH founder, and the trust-architecture audit.
-The firm walked into the next federal conversation with a US-readable file.
+The engagement opened as a Market-Entry Marketing Sprint, six to ten weeks, scoped against the live DoD program-office opportunity and the immediate US-market federal posture.
+The Sprint shipped the federal posture page, the US federal deck, the US-resident commercial contact, the LinkedIn rewrite for the DACH founder, and the proof-and-trust audit.
+GMA walked into the next federal conversation with a US-market file.

-At week seven the engagement rolled into Cross-Border Build, three to six months, scoped against the full US federal commercial layer beyond this single opportunity.
-The Build covered the US-facing site replacement, the US trade-publication and DIB-prime ecosystem posture, the US federal RFP template library, and a coordinated FedRAMP authorization-readiness commercial narrative coordinated with the firm's FedRAMP advisory partner.
-Pricing was confirmed in discovery, not on the public site.
+At week seven the engagement rolled into Cross-Border Marketing Build, three to six months, scoped against the full US federal website, offer, proof, and follow-up beyond this single opportunity.
+The Build covered the US-facing site replacement, the US trade-publication and DIB-prime ecosystem posture, the US federal RFP template library, and a coordinated FedRAMP authorization-strength commercial narrative coordinated with GMA's FedRAMP specialist partner.
+Pricing was confirmed after inquiry screening, not on the public site.

-A US federal procurement reader does not buy ISO 27001.
-They buy FedRAMP status, CMMC posture, and a US-cleared contact.
-House reading · GMA case files
+A US federal procurement buyer does not buy ISO 27001.
+They buy FedRAMP status, CMMC status, and a US-cleared contact.
+House view · GMA case files

 Categories the rebuild covered.